leknaat/hacker-how-content/content/web-developer/index.md

 Courses typically consist of hand picked material from across the web.
 Suplimented with any other relevant information and some tasks.

-Before you start please tackle the [prerequisites](courses/core/0-prerequisites).
+Before you start please complete the [prerequisites](courses/core/0-prerequisites.md).

 ## Abilities